ptoche/piketty/lectures/Chapter 01/index.md

     - financial assets (bank accounts, mutual funds, bonds, stocks, insurance policies, pension funds, net of debt);
     - business fixed investments (non-residential real estate, plants, infrastructure, machinery, patents) used by firms and government agencies.
 - Human Capital (an individual's labor power, skills, training, and abilities) is ***not*** included.
 Slaves are included.
-- Immaterial Capital such as patents and other intellectual property are included.
+- Immaterial Capital (patents, other intellectual property) are included.

 ---